 Silver Adventurous Journey Great North Walk

-Hike your Silver Duke of Ed Adventurous Journey with Outward Bound Australia to achieve your goals!
-All dates are suitable for Practice or Qualifying participants.
+Hike your Silver Adventurous Journey with Outward Bound Australia.
+This journey is open to all Silver Award Participants and is suitable for the Practice or Qualifying AJ.

-Supervisors are qualified in Outdoor Recreation/Leadership, First-Aid, have Working have Children Check and carry first aid and emergency communication equipment.
+Our AJ Supervisors are qualified in Outdoor Recreation/Leadership, First-Aid, have a Working have Children Check and carry first aid and emergency communication equipment.